Updated: September 2024

 Will the site remain open to the public?

-The tennis courts and park areas to the east will remain open to the public until August 2024, after which we anticipate the project general contractor will be mobilizing on the site.
+The tennis courts and park areas to the east will remained open to the public until September 23, 2024, after the project general contractor mobilized on the site.

 What project activities have been completed to date?